strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 23 May 2023 --

+- Narrowing down relationship between jwt auth filter and extract all claims method.
+Specifically parseClaimsJws needs more understanding.
+Application is currently correctly throwing an expired jwt exception for our test data and returning a 403 but our exception is not currently being appropriately handled and returning useful information to the front end.

+---

 -- 22 May 2023 --

 - While working through validating tokens it has been discovered that signature exceptions are being thrown but not handled.
 Research has lead me to the auth filter.
 I will be focused on this for a bit trying to achieve desired results.
 So I am currently advising to consider the auth filter a mess until further notice while tearing it apart and putting it back together. ^\_^.